j-f-zhang/dln-encoder/README.md

 You will be creating a "drivers license calculator" to generate the DLN given someone's name and birth date.

+Use your knowledge of javascript to fill in the stubbed methods in `src/index.ts`.

 ## The Algorithm

 Thankfully, since Marist college published the algorithm many moons ago, we do not have to derive this algorithm ourselves!